 It’s very possible that many of the celebrities who have been silent on this issue, regardless of race, have chosen to do so because they don’t want to involve themselves in this mess.
-But for people of color, Black people specifically, I think there is something deeper at play than celebrities exercising their human right to mind their own business.
+But for people of colour, black people specifically, I think there is something deeper at play than celebrities exercising their human right to mind their own business.
 Black communities have a complicated relationship with sexual assault.
-They have also been engaged in their own uphill battle in show business.
-That combination has created less than ideal circumstances for Black folks to insert themselves into the conversation about Weinstein.
+They have also been engaged in their own uphill battle in showbusiness.
+That combination has created less than ideal circumstances for black folks to insert themselves into the conversation about Weinstein.

 Even still, I understand it.
 For all the power that Jay-Z wields in the music industry with his decades-long rap career, Tidal streaming platform, and marriage to the greatest living entertainer, the gates of Hollywood are still kept by white dudes like Weinstein.
-Jay’s spot on the Forbes list be damned, his connection with the producer is going to play a vital role in these crossover efforts.
-And I’m not sure that the man whose last album expressed his commitment to multi-generational wealth is willing to give up on those endeavors.
+Jay’s spot on the Forbes list be damned; his connection with the producer is going to play a vital role in these crossover efforts.
+And I’m not sure that the man whose last album expressed his commitment to multigenerational wealth is willing to give up on those endeavours.

-It’s difficult enough for Black folks to talk about sexual assault.
-Despite the overwhelming evidence against people like Bill Cosby and R. Kelly, I can still count on some members of my community to emphasize “allegedly” or flat out declare “he ain’t do that shit” when the accusations brought against the either of the men come up.
+It’s difficult enough for black folks to talk about sexual assault.
+Despite the overwhelming evidence against people like Bill Cosby and R. Kelly, I can still count on some members of my community to emphasise “allegedly” or flat out declare “he ain’t do that shit” when the accusations brought against either of the men come up.
 Speaking out against these powerful men when they hold the keys to the castle is even harder.